Equifax data breach: How to right now claim $125 in the FTC settlement

 The data breach of Equifax resulted in hackers accessing personal information on the credit report servers of 147 million consumers, including driver's license information, social security numbers and birthdates.

-The Federal Trade Commission and Equifax reached an agreement last week for Equifax to pay at least $575 million and up to $700 million to compensate those whose personal data was exposed with the breach of the Equifax servers.
+The Federal Trade Commission and Equifax reached an agreement at the end of July for Equifax to pay at least $575 million and up to $700 million to compensate those whose personal data was exposed with the breach of the Equifax servers.
 As part of the settlement, you can file a claim to be compensated for the costs of recovering from the security breach -- including any costs associated with the theft of your identity and freezing and unfreezing your account-- and compensation of unauthorized charges to your banking accounts.
 The agreement caps payouts at $20,000 per person.

 You can also submit a claim to cover the expense of protecting yourself from identity theft, following the Equifax data breach.
 You can file multiple claims, and if you're already signed up for credit monitoring, you can file a claim for $125 instead.